fbaew/visualizers/README.md

 Open `spirograph/index.html` to watch spirograph curves being drawn.
 Sliders control the outer and inner radii, the pen offset and the drawing speed.

+## Node Garden Prototype

+Open `nodegarden/index.html` to see a simple garden of swaying stems.
+Use the settings panel to change how many stems appear and how strong the wind blows.

+## Flow Field Particles Prototype

+Open `flowfield/index.html` for particles that follow a basic vector field.
+Sliders adjust particle count and how tightly the field curls.

+## Firework Fiesta Prototype

+Open `fireworks/index.html` to launch colourful bursts.
+The single slider controls how frequently fireworks appear.